aaksoy-umiami/aksoy-research/contact.md

 ---

 ## Affiliations
-I hold a joint appointment with the University of Miami and NOAA.
+While my primary affiliation is as a Scientist with the University of Miami, I also have a secondary affiliation with NOAA/AOML's Hurricane Research Division.

 **University of Miami / Cooperative Institute for Marine & Atmospheric Studies (CIMAS)** 4600 Rickenbacker Causeway